Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/events.md

 [^3]: These terms are unofficial and exist to better help explain TFC's worldgen

 - `.addRock(rock: RockSettings, name: String, bottom: boolean)`{: .language-javascript .m-link #worldgen-add-rock }: Adds the given rock to the generator's pool of available rocks
-    - Rock: the `RockSettings` to add
+    - `rock: RockSettings`{: .language-javascript }: the `RockSettings` to add
-    - Name: The name which the rock can be referenced by
+    - `name: String`{: .language-javascript }: The name which the rock can be referenced by
-    - Bottom: If the rock should be added to the 'bottom' layer of the world
+    - `bottom: boolean`{: .language-javascript }: If the rock should be added to the 'bottom' layer of the world
 - `.addRockFromId(id: String, name: String, bottom: boolean)`{: .language-javascript .m-link #worldgen-add-rock-id }: Adds the given rock to the generator's pool of available rocks
-    - Id: the [registered](#rock-settings) id of the `RockSettings` to add
+    - `id: String`{: .language-javascript }: the [registered](#rock-settings) id of the `RockSettings` to add
-    - Name: The name which the rock can be referenced by
+    - `name: String`{: .language-javascript }: The name which the rock can be referenced by
-    - Bottom: If the rock should be added the the 'bottom' layer of the world
+    - `bottom: boolean`{: .language-javascript }: If the rock should be added the the 'bottom' layer of the world
 - `.getRock(name: String)`{: .language-javascript .m-link #worldgen-get-rock }: Returns the `RockSettings` with the given name
 - `.getRockNames()`{: .language-javascript .m-link #worldgen-rock-names }: Returns a set of the names of all the rocks currently in the generator's pool of rocks
 - `.removeRock(name: String)`{: .language-javascript .m-link #worldgen-remove-rock }: Removes the provided rock from the generator's pool of available rocks and any references to it